Quintessence Help Centre

 -

-The EndsWith() function evaluates whether an input string ends with a specified set of characters.
-Related functions: StartsWith Syntax EndsWith (SpecifiedElement, Value) SpecifiedElement The input
+The Endswith() function evaluates whether an input string ends with a specified sequence of characters.
+Related functions: Startswith Syntax: Examples: The examples provided below are based on fictitious data for illustrative purposes only.

 -